Skip to contents

 We need to run the simulations repeatedly, sampling parameters based on uncertainty estimates.
 This can be done in various ways.
 First of all, one must choose between non-parametric and parametric sampling.
 Non-parameteric sampling is typically based on a bootstrap, and the parametetric sampling is often based on a successfull $COVARIANCE step.
 NMsim has methods to do either type, and multiple methods are available for parametric sampling.
 The best source of information on these different methods is the ACOP2024 poster Simulation of clinical trial predictions with model uncertainty using NMsim by Sanaya Shroff and Philip Delff.

-In this case we shall use parametric sampling.
+In this case we shall use parametric sampling, relying on a Nonmem $COVARIANCE step.
 Since in this case we are simulating typical subjects (random effects fixed at zero), we only need variability on the fixed effects (THETA’s).
 Multiple methods are available in NMsim to do this.
-We shall use the method provided by NMsim based on the multivariate normal distribution (mvrnorm).
-This method is selected because it is adequate for sampling THETA’s, it does not require additional software installed, and it is robust.
+We use NMsim_NWPRI - which automates simulation using the Nonmem NWPRI subroutine to sample the parameter sets.
+This simulation method excels in being fast to execute because it simulates all the parameter sets sequentially in one Nonmem run.
+It is important to run this with typical=TRUE.
+If between-subject variability is desired, please refer to NMsim-ParamUncertain.html.

 ,typical=TRUE # FALSE to include BSV